Documentation

 Privilege lowering

 For server applications it may be desirable to start the application as root so that it can listen on privileged ports or open system log files for writing.
-After these setup tasks, such applications impose a security risk because a hole in the application that allows to somehow execute commands on the server will give the attacker full access to the system.
-For this reason vibe supports privilege lowering, where the user id and group id of the process are changed to an unprivileged user after the setup process, right before the event loop is started.
+After these setup tasks, such applications impose a security risk because a hole in the application that allows to somehow execute malicious commands on the server will give the attacker full access to the system.
+For this reason vibe.d supports privilege lowering, where the user id and group id of the process are changed to an unprivileged user after the startup process, right before the event loop is started.

 Privilege lowering can be configured in the configuration file /etc/vibe/vibe.conf (on Windows vibe.conf must be in the application's root directory instead).
 The two fields "user" and "group" have to be set to the the name or numeric ID of the unprivileged user/group.